 Following the prevalence transects, we completed the habitat description.
 The percentage of four substrate categories (silt, sand, rock, and boulder), the macrophyte coverage, the number of trunks (or large branches), and the mean depth was estimated for each 10-meter transect section.
 The mean estimate of each category was then calculated for all variables at the transect-scale.
 Temperature, dissolved oxygen, conductivity, turbidity and pH were measured at mid-depth (around 0.3 to 2 meters) at the beginning of every transect with a YSI ProDSS Multi-Parameter Water Quality Meter.
-1 L of unfiltered water was taken at mid-depth at each transect in previously acid-washed HDPE bottle for carbon and nutrient content analyses.
+1 L of unfiltered water was taken at mid-depth at each transect in previously acid-washed HDPE bottles for carbon and nutrient content analyses.
 The samples were placed in a dark cooler and transported back to the field station laboratory.
 There, samples were separated in previously acid-washed 40 mL vials to measure total organic carbon (TOC), and 500 mL HDPE bottle for total nitrogen (TN) and total phosphorus (TP).
 TOC samples were placed in a 4°C refrigerator and analyzed within the week while TN and TP samples were kept frozen at -20°C freezer until processing.
 TOC sample contents were measured on a Siervers M5310 C Laboratory Total Organic Carbon Analyzer.
 TN and TP samples were oxidized with persulfate and autoclaved the day before analysis following EPA methods 353.2 and 365.3 respectively (US EPA, 1978, 1993).
 TN concentrations were measured on a Lachat QuikChem 8500 analyzer and TP concentrations were analyzed on a Asoria-Pacific Astoria2.

 2.4.
 Statistical analyses

 We described the black spot prevalence patterns across multiple scales (landscape, lake and site).
-All data manipulations and analyses were conducted using R (version 4.2.3).
+All data analyses were conducted using R (version 4.2.3).
 Lake Tracy was excluded from the lake-scale analysis because of low fish abundance data obtained with the fishing methods (N = 1 individual sampled).